Intervention/image-symfony/README.md

 This library is developed and maintained by [Oliver Vogel](https://intervention.io)

+Thanks to the community of [contributors](https://github.com/Intervention/image-symfony/graphs/contributors) who have helped to improve this project.

 ## License

 Intervention Image Symfony is licensed under the [MIT License](LICENSE).